-If your company develops products then you face the challenge of making sure you build something your customers want and at the same time minimising the risks if you get it wrong.
+If your company develops products then you face the challenge of making sure you build something your customers want and at the same time minimizing the risks if you get it wrong.

 If the market is uncertain it makes sense to build the bare minimum that customers will buy.
 The less you build the faster you can launch.
 The sooner you can win customers, generate revenue and learn from the market.
 And, if you fail you waste less time and money.